 Guide to Converting Corporations and LLCs in New York

-Strazzullo Law Firm has a team of dedicated and experienced Brooklyn attorneys to help you make the best decisions for your business.
+Strazzullo Law & Associates, PLLC has a team of dedicated and experienced Brooklyn attorneys to help you make the best decisions for your business.
 These changes are complex and often time-consuming; it is strongly recommended that you seek advice from your business attorney when doing anything to change a business entity.

 From a Corporation to an LLC